1 9 5 8 – 1 9 6 6 (UK)

 Captain Pugwash originally appeared in the first 12 issues of Eagle comic, before moving to television.

 Pugwash was created and animated by cartoonist John Ryan, and Peter Hawkins (who provided the “flobbalobs” for The Flowerpot Men) performed all the voices.

 Captain Horatio Pugwash was a rather rotund kind-hearted pirate who captained the vessel the Black Pig, ably assisted by a hapless and work-shy crew which included Master Mate, able seamen Barnabas and Willy, and Tom his loyal cabin boy.

 The Captain’s sworn enemy was Cut-Throat Jake, barbarous pirate captain of the Flying Dustman and his band of ruffians.
 Pugwash was a pretty useless pirate and leader really and inevitably had his bacon saved by the young cabin boy.

-The good Captain returned to the small screen in 13 new stories entitled The Adventures of Captain Pugwash in 1998.
+The good Captain returned to the small screen on ITV in 13 new stories entitled The Adventures of Captain Pugwash in 1998.
 Luscious Lill was one of the new characters complementing the old favourites as they plied the seas around the island of Mucho-Buffo.

 Tom the Cabin Boy